 Emergency prophylaxis is carried out with any of the above-mentioned drugs within 96 hours from the moment of contact with a sick person.
 In our country, such prevention is not common.

-After the administration of the drug, after 7 days, signs of chickenpox may appear in a child.
-This is a slight malaise, an increase in temperature up to 38 ˚С, a slight rash may appear.
+After administration of the drug, after 7 days, signs of chickenpox may appear in the child.
+This is a mild malaise, an increase in temperature to 38 ° C, and a mild rash may appear.
 All symptoms go away on their own within a few days.
-They do not need to be treated, they are not a complication of vaccination.
+There is no need to treat them; they are not a complication of vaccination.

-Isolation of sick children is another preventive measure.
-True, this is ineffective, since in children the prodromal period does not always manifest itself clearly, and the child is contagious two days before the onset of the rash.
+Another method of prevention is isolating sick children.
+True, this is ineffective, since in children the prodromal period does not always manifest itself clearly, and the child is contagious two days before the appearance of the rash.

-In the beginning, before the rash appears, the illness is similar to the course of any viral illness, such as the flu.
+At the beginning, before the rash appears, the disease is similar to the course of any viral disease, for example, influenza.

-At the first rains, you can mistake chickenpox for an allergy or prickly heat, but usually within a day it becomes clear that the conclusion is erroneous.
+At the first signs of sleep, you can mistake chickenpox for an allergy or heat rash, but usually within 24 hours it becomes clear that the conclusion was made incorrectly.

-Usually, after the onset of the rash, everything becomes clear.
+Usually after the rash appears, everything becomes clear.

 Complications of chickenpox